domino14/Webolith/misc/socket_robustness.md

 This might be socket issues

+Could the presence have stopped triggering?
+If presence isn't triggered, the user might get pruned from the room.

 ### Not getting wordwall and getting a 0%, also there are X seconds left, please wait